The Bloody Attempt to Kidnap Princess Anne

 Around 8 p.m. on a March 20, 1974, Princess Anne and her husband of four months were heading towards Buckingham Palace after attending a charity film screening.
 Anne’s lady-in-waiting sat across from the couple in the back of a maroon Rolls-Royce limousine marked with the royal insignia, and in the passenger seat rode her bodyguard: Inspector James Wallace Beaton, a member of SO14, Scotland Yard’s special operations branch charged with royalty protection.
 As the chauffeur drove down the Mall, a road that runs between London’s Trafalgar Square and Buckingham Palace, a white Ford Escort overtook and forced him to stop about 200 yards away from the palace.
 A bearded man with light red hair exited the car and, holding two handguns, charged towards the rear of the limo.
 Inspector Beaton, 31, assumed that the man was a disgruntled driver and stepped out to meet him.
 From six feet away, the assailant shot the officer in his right shoulder.

-In aiming to kidnap Anne, Ian Ball was targeting the celebrity royal of Britain’s day.
+In aiming to kidnap Anne, Ian Ball was targeting the celebrity royal of the day.
 The previous November, the 23-year-old princess had married a commoner – Mark Phillips, a Captain in the British army.
 The two had met through equestrian circles: the talented horseman had won a team gold medal at the 1972 Munich Olympics, and in 1971, the BBC had named Anne, later an Olympian equestrian along with Phillips in the 1976 games, as its Sports Personality of the year.
 Their nuptials attracted 2,000 guests, and The New York Times said the televised audience of 500 million was “the most ever” for a wedding.
 In a piece that indicates that the media’s fascination with celebrity hasn’t changed all that much, NYT journalist John J. O’Connor wrote that “network television’s coverage blitz” was “lacking much substance” and “could only leave the average viewer puzzled and blinking.”

 On the night of the kidnapping attempt, SO14 had only assigned one man to protect the princess, but then again only one bodyguard accompanied Queen Elizabeth on unofficial trips to and from her residence at the time.
-Although Ball would not have known the route that the limousine would take that night, the palace had publicized Princess Anne’s appearance at the event, potentially making it easy for someone to follow the maroon Rolls-Royce as it escorted her from the theater that evening.
+Although Ball would not have known the route that the limousine would take that night, the palace had publicized Princess Anne’s appearance at the event, potentially making it easy for someone to follow the maroon Rolls-Royce as it escorted her from the theatre that evening.

 A 26-year-old victim of mental illness, Ball had rented a car under the name of John Williams, in which police would later find two pairs of handcuffs, Valium tranquilizers, and a ransom letter addressed to the Queen.
 He had typed a rambling note that criticized the royal family and demanded a £2 million ransom to be delivered in £5 sterling notes.
 Ball asked that the Queen have the money stored in 20 unlocked suitcases and put on a plane destined for Switzerland.
 Queen Elizabeth II herself, wrote Ball, need to appear on the plane to confirm the authenticity of her signatures on needed paperwork.